 Portal of exit: the place where the infectious agent leaves the reservoir.

-Prokaryote: an organism whose cells’ nuclei and organelles are free floating and are not clearly membrane-encased.
+Prokaryote: an organism whose cells’ organelles are free floating and are not clearly membrane-encased.

-Protozoan – a singled celled eukaryotic organism.
+Protozoan – a single celled eukaryotic organism.
 Incredibly diverse class of organisms.

 Quarantine: the physical separation of potentially exposed individuals